polyipseity/information/special/academia/HKUST/COMP 1029J/control flow.md

 while (condition);
 ```

-The semantics of `do...while` is {{that the statement block is executed first.
+The semantics of `do...while` is {@{that the statement block is executed first.
 Then the condition is executed.
 If the condition is `true`, we repeat the above process again.
-If the condition is `false`, the `do...while` statement ends its execution}}.
+If the condition is `false`, the `do...while` statement ends its execution}@}.